logo

 Canton Island was an uninhabited atoll with no fresh water.
 Pan American Airways built a village together with a desalination plant so that it could act as a staging post.

-The flight from USA arrived in Canton Island on 14 July and left again for New Caledonia on 15 July.
-The journey from Canton Island to New Caledonia crossed the International Date Line which is why the leaving date is shown as 15 July and the arrival date in Noumea as 16 July.
+The flight from USA arrived in Canton Island on 14 July and left again for New Caledonia at 7am on 15 July arriving at 7pm on 16 July.
+The journey from Canton Island to New Caledonia crossed the International Date Line which is why the leaving date is 15 July and the arrival date in Noumea is 16 July.

 The size of the mail from Canton Island to Noumea was 4,626 and from Canton Island to Auckland was 4,720.
 The special cachet from Canton Island was applied by Pan American staff as the official cachet was delivered on the incoming aircraft and so there would not have been time to cancel the covers.